HANNAHKOIZUMI/tiktok-video-classifer/README.md

 ## Cleaning Transcriptions

 This notebook combines the training dataframe with the video transcriptions, it uses the names as an index to join the dataframes.
-See [clean_transcriptions.py](Bulk_Transcribe_AWS.ipynb) for implementation details.
+See [Bulk_Clean_Transcriptions.ipynb](Bulk_Transcribe_AWS.ipynb) for implementation details.

 ## Running DistilBERT Model

 The transcriptions are fed into a DistilBERT model for classification.
-See [distilbert_classification.py](scripts/distilbert_classification.py) for the code.
+See [Bulk_Clean_Transcriptions.ipynb](Bulk_Clean_Transcriptions.ipynb) for the code.

 ## Hybrid Model Processing

 The text features are further processed with a hybrid model combining the text features with a TensorFlow-based model for enhanced predictions.
-Refer to [hybrid_model.py](scripts/hybrid_model.py) for more information.
+Refer to [hybrid_model_final.ipynb](hybrid_model_final.ipynb) for more information.

 ## Streamlit App

 A Streamlit app allows for uploading a video and receiving a class prediction based on the trained models.
-See [app.py](app.py) for the full implementation.
+See [streamlit_app.py](streamlit_app.py) for the full implementation.

 ## Requirements